OrensteinLab/GreedyMini/README.md

 After successful compilation, you can run the GreedyMini executable with various modes and parameters.

-### Running Tests
+### Running Paper Tests

-Before running all the tests, please refer to [contexts setup](#setting-up-the-contexts) in order to perform tests on particular density.
+Before running all the tests done for our paper, please refer to [contexts setup](#setting-up-the-contexts) in order to perform tests on particular density.

 To run all tests, execute: